-In October 2020, the Bank announced that its ownership of its legacy FGB banking license would be transferred to Abu Dhabi Developmental Holding Company PJSC ("ADQ") in exchange for 10 per cent. of a new entity's share capital (ADQ's new digital bank), and preferential access to another 10 per cent. of the shares in the event of an initial public offering.
+In October 2020, FAB announced that its ownership of its legacy FGB banking license would be transferred to Abu Dhabi Developmental Holding Company PJSC ("ADQ") in exchange for 10 per cent. of a new entity's share capital (ADQ's new digital bank), and preferential access to another 10 per cent. of the shares in the event of an initial public offering.
 Wio Bank, an Abu Dhabi-based digital lender, commenced operations in September 2022.
-Wio Bank plans to focus on small and medium enterprises in its first year of operations with the intention to expand its operations to retail customers in 2023.
+Wio Bank focussed on small and medium enterprises in its first year of operation and expanded its operations to retail customers in 2023.
+In January 2023, FAB entered into a strategic partnership with Wio Bank to facilitate cash and cheque deposits for Wio Bank's corporate customers through FAB's established automated teller machine and cash deposit machine network.